 He met his wife, Anna, while each attended the University of Wyoming.
 The couple enjoyed a few years in New England pursuing graduate studies and a short stint in northern Utah before returning to their home state.
 They had their first child in July 2013 and are engrossed with introducing her to the natural world.

-Gordon is an alumnus of the University of Wyoming and University of Connecticut cycling teams and held memberships with Casper’s Fat Fish Racing mountain bike team, the Casper Cycling Club, and the Natrona County Parks and Recreation Board’s Mountain Subcommittee.
+Gordon is an active member and volunteer groomer with the Black Mountain Nordic Club and supports the Sheridan Community Land Trust.
+Before moving to Sheridan he held memberships with Casper’s Fat Fish Racing mountain bike team, the Casper Cycling Club, and served the Natrona County Parks and Recreation Board’s Mountain Subcommittee.
+He is an alumnus of the University of Wyoming and University of Connecticut cycling teams..

 John Gallagher has resided in the little-known mountain bike mecca of Cody, Wyoming for the last twenty years.
 His travels to more popular biking destinations have made him realize how good the riding is in his own backyard.